ANA Awards

 The Grass Foundation - ANA Award in Neuroscience was established in 2007 to honor outstanding young investigators conducting research in basic or clinical neuroscience.
 The Grass Foundation was established in 1955 by Albert and Ellen Grass to advance research and education in neuroscience, with a special focus on investigators early in their careers.

-Wolfe Research Prize for Identifying New Causes or Novel Treatment of Peripheral Neuropathy
+Wolfe Research Prize for Identifying New Causes or Novel Treatment of Neuropathy and Related Disorders

-The ANA is offering the Wolfe Research Prize to honor an outstanding investigator who identifies a new cause or novel treatment of neuropathy.
-Candidates may include faculty members in the first ten (10) years at the assistant/associate faculty equivalent or level, who identify either a new cause or treatment of neuropathy.
+The ANA is offering the Wolfe Research Prize to honor an outstanding investigator in the field of neuropathy or related disorders regardless of ANA membership.
+Candidates may include faculty at any career level, whether Assistant/Associate/Full Professor, who have made significant contributions to the understanding of pathogenesis or treatment of these conditions.
 The recipient is selected by the ANA Awards Committee.

 International Outreach Travel Scholarship